-As the holiday season approaches, the pressure to find the perfect gift mounts.
+Looking for thoughtful ways to celebrate someone special in your life?
 Especially if you’ve got friends or family who’ve expressed the urge to declutter, it might be time to consider an experiential rather than material gift.
 Kawarthas Northumberland has an array of unique destinations that aren’t far from urban centres yet feel like country retreats.
 Whether you’re looking for artistic, sporty, or food-focused options, here are some suggestions for experiential gifts to spoil your loved ones with in 2019.

 Another excellent Rice Lake option is Golden Beach Resort.
 Situated along the aptly named Rice Lake Scenic Route, Golden Beach is a prime destination for ice fishing.
 Guests can rent a hut and fish for perch, crappie, and other in-season species.
 Gear is provided and licenses arranged ahead of time, so if you’re purchasing this as a gift all your guests need to worry about is retiring to their lakeside condo to warm up afterwards.
 Skating, snowshoeing, and snowmobiling are available on-site or nearby as well, all an easy drive from the city.

 The Cameco Capitol Arts Centre in Port Hope looks great even before you make it inside, and the 380-seat theatre will seriously impress any history buff.
 Built in 1930, many classic Art Deco flourishes remain — check out the theatre’s History Page for details on the vintage “atmospheric theatre” techniques used to simulate outdoor spaces.
 These days the Capitol is home to diverse professional live theatre shows and concerts.
-Tickets go on sale for the 2019 season in November, so visit the Capitol website for the latest details on programming.
+Visit the Capitol website for the latest details on programming.
 If you’re looking to really treat your guests, note that the Capitol partners with local businesses, and ticket purchases may entitle the bearer to discounts on a pre- or post-show dinner.
 To make this trip an overnight, consider the Waddell or the Carlyle, both historic properties with luxurious rooms within walking distance of the theatre.

-The Trent-Severn Waterway is a captivating combination of human engineering and natural beauty.
-It passes through 44 locks on the way to linking Lake Ontario to Georgian Bay, but only about 60 km of its 386 km total length are man-made channels.
+This is a gift worth waiting for!
+There are several rental houseboat options that make for an extremely memorable gift, but if you want your first pick of luxury boats and popular summer weekends, you’ll have to book soon.
+Cruising the Trent-Severn Waterway gives you a captivating combination of human engineering and natural beauty.
+The waterway passes through 44 locks on the way to linking Lake Ontario to Georgian Bay, but only about 60 km of its 386 km total length are man-made channels.
 Originally proposed as a military route, commercial interests eventually took over the project and required nearly a century to complete it, by which time road and rail had become a more efficient means of handling freight.
 That was good news for recreational boaters, who now have the run of the waterway.
 Bobcaygeon is the perfect place to pick it up, and a houseboat is one of the most luxurious way to follow its unhurried course.
-There are several rental options that make for an extremely memorable gift, but you’ll have to book soon to ensure you get your first choice of boats and dates for 2019.